bullintheserver/linuxstudysessions/topic1.md

     - i.e. Dropbox, Salesforce
     - Often accessed through web browser
 - OpenStack
-    - Collection of open source software that can make use of different hypervisors and other tools in order to offer a complete IaaS cloud enviro on premisise
+    - Collection of open source software that can make use of different hypervisors and other tools in order to offer a complete IaaS cloud enviro on premises

 ### Privacy issues when using the internet
 - Cookie tracking